lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 # t3a2-a-full-stack-app-part-a
 Readme file for Part A of final Coder Academy project, designing and planning a Full Stack MERN App

 ## Description of the website:

 Video Game Community Social Media App
 - Think subreddit for games, a community specific to video game discussion (or video game development?)
 - Social Media for video game communities or forums
 - Maybe posts are always tied to a specific game (with tags)

+### Purpose
+There are currently a lot platforms for video game engagment, this aiming to solve that be being single social platform to for gaming enthuiasts to chat, be informed and connect.
+The aim is to provide a platform for gamers to conntect, chat, share content, follow gaming news, updates and explore new games.

+Minimum Viable Product
+- Realtime Chat
+- User creation, login and authentication
+- User timeline
   -

-### Purpose
-To provide a platform for gamers to chat, share content, and follow gaming news, updates and game development progress ? (something along those lines)

-- starting to feel a little bit like a mix between reddit and twitter
+- Game community pages
+  - Posts
+  - Comments

 ### Functionality / features

 - User Registration and Login
 - User Authentication
-- User Profile page creation
+- User Profile editing

-- Profile Viewing
-  - do profiles show user content (a timeline to post to like facebook/instagram or maybe more like twitter/reddit, where it shows your post and comments or maybe the profile is just something you curate yourself like myspace)
-  - Or is it more a community based app with user-created or company-created public pages that you peruse and interact with and post to like redit

 - Chat
   - Private Messaging option between users